Peterson High School

-Marian A. Peterson High School was a high school in Sunnyvale, California that operated from 1965 to 1981.
-The building is currently occupied by Marian A. Peterson Middle School, in the Santa Clara Unified School District.

-The student body was absorbed by Adrian C. Wilcox High School in 1981 due to Peterson's declining student enrollment.
+Marian A. Peterson High School was a comprehensive, coeducational public high school in Sunnyvale, California that operated from 1965 to 1981.
+The school served students in grades nine through twelve in the Santa Clara Unified School District (SCUSD).
+Due to declining student enrollment, the school was repurposed as Marian A. Peterson Middle School in 1981 and its student body was absorbed by Adrian C. Wilcox High School.